luisfurquim/prana/README.md

 Please avoid using it on any production basis!
 You have been warned!

 So, the second version is also innapropriated for production use, but I'm working to reach the point where it may be used soon.
-Especifically it has problems on array handle and also has no support for form elements handle.
+Especifically it has no support for form elements handle.
-They are my next target now.
+This is my next target now.
 Also, there's no support yet for expression handling (I mean no operators like '+', '-', '*', etc).
 This will be addressed later.

 Obviously any contribution (feedback, bug reports, patches, stars, buzz on the media, etc.) will be appreciated!